 To receive a reduction to the environmental management score for having a certified EMS, licensees must be able to provide documented evidence.
 Table 1 provides examples of the types of documented evidence that may be required.
-Licensees do not have to submit the listed documentation with the annual return, however the licensee is required to produce this documentation to any authorised officer of the EPA who asks to see it.
+Licensees do not have to submit this documentation with the annual return but they must show it to any authorised officer of the EPA who asks to see it.